alx741/tdd_traffic-light/README.md

 I feel sorry for you ¯\\\_(ツ)\_/¯

-But if you port it and make it work, pull request are very welcome!
+But if you port it and make it work, pull requests are very welcome!

 ## Using